 Andrew answers: Judges are all human and generally very nice individuals with varied experiences.
 Most judges will appreciate horse problems and understand that riding dressage tests is not always easy or straightforward.

-Primarily I would concentrate on dealing with trying to find a solution to this issue and not worry too much about the score or what people may or may not think.
+Primarily, I would concentrate on dealing with trying to find a solution to this issue and not worry too much about the score or what people may or may not think.
 My advice would be to persevere and work on keeping your horse in front of your leg during the working in and from the start of the test.

 If practice does not improve your horse’s bucking, then I would suggest getting some help from a reputable trainer.
 A good trainer may sort your horse’s problem quickly and they may even accompany you to a competition.
 Horses often buck for a reason, so consider what your horse may be trying to tell you.
 Good luck!

-Q2 Making a test stand out
+How to make a dressage test stand out

 Question: What makes a dressage test stand out to you?